-- Students must be passing all classes in order to participate in school activities or athletic events. - Each student is automatically eligible at the start of each quarter.
-There will be a two-week grace period at the beginning of each quarter before the No Pass, No Play List goes into effect (third week of the quarter). - Teachers will submit current grades to Powerschool by 8:00 A.M. each Wednesday of the school week. - Any student with a 69% or below in any class will be placed on the No Pass/No Play List.
-The No Pass/No Play List will be updated every week on Wednesday and students will be notified if they are ineligible. - Students remain on the No Pass/No Play List until they have satisfactorily completed the work necessary to be removed from the list and the gradebook reflects that they are passing all classes. - If a student is on the No Pass, No Play List, they will not be permitted to attend school activities or athletic events that take place during the school day.
+- Each student is automatically eligible at the start of each quarter.
+There will be a two-week grace period (10 school days) at the beginning of each quarter before the No Pass/No Play List goes into effect (third week of the quarter). - Teachers will submit current grades to Powerschool by 8:00 A.M. each Wednesday of the school week. - Any student with a 69% or below in any class will be placed on the No Pass/No Play List.
+The No Pass/No Play List will be updated every week on Wednesday and students will be notified if they are ineligible. - Teachers may recommend student placement on the No Pass/No Play List due to incomplete/missing work, even if students are above 69% and passing.
+Parents will be notified by the teacher prior to placement on the No Pass/No Play List for this reason. - Students remain on the No Pass/No Play List until they have satisfactorily completed the work necessary to be removed from the list and Powerschool reflects that they are passing all classes. - If a student is on the No Pass/No Play List, they will not be permitted to attend school activities or athletic events that take place during the school day.